yemikifouly/Roadmap/web_and_mobile_team/projects/federated_learning.md

     job.executeTrainingPlan(model, data[i], target[i], optimizer);
   }

   // 4.
 Once the training plan has been executed, execute the protocol if there is one.
 This will spawn WebRTC and send this job's model to other workers to be securely aggregated.
-Afterwards, or assuming there isn't a protocol, report the result back to PyGrid. if(protocol) {
+Afterwards, or assuming there isn't a protocol, report the resulting diff back to PyGrid. if(protocol) {
     job.executeProtocol().then(() => {
       job.report();